genesis-community/bosh-genesis-kit/MANUAL.md

   - `openstack_default_security_groups` - A list of security groups to apply to BOSH-deployed VMs by default.
     **Required**

-If you also specify the `proto` feature, it requires a bit more configuration:
+If you are deploying a management BOSH (with the `proto` feature), it requires additional configuration:

-  - `openstack_network_id` - The UUID of the OpenStack Network to deploy the proto-BOSH director into.
+  - `openstack_network_id` - The UUID of the OpenStack Network to deploy the management BOSH director into.
     **Required**

-  - `openstack_flavor` - The OpenStack flavor to use for the proto-BOSH director VM.
+  - `openstack_flavor` - The OpenStack flavor to use for the management BOSH director VM.
     **Required**

-  - `openstack_az` - The availability zone to deploy the proto-BOSH director VM into.
+  - `openstack_az` - The availability zone to deploy the management BOSH director VM into.
     **Required**

 The following secrets will be pulled from the vault: